enisaeu/CNW/advisories/eukev/README.md

 | cwes                    | optional | Common Weakness Enumeration (CWE) codes associated with this vulnerability.
 CWEs are in the format CWE-NNNN; note that the number portion can have any number of digits |
 | notes                   | optional | Additional notes related to the vulnerability |

 The EU KEV list is ordered by `dateReported` and new entries should be added to the top of the list.
 By default, the list is appended only.
-Confirmed errors may be corrected and need to be communicated to the CVD WG.

 ## EU KEV Publication
 ### Public repository